webark/ember-component-css/README.md

 And that is it!
 The `pod-styles` file is generated during the build and will then be pulled into your other stylesheet to be processed like normal.

+Note: If you are using more then one type of component style files (ie a .less file and a .scss file) then you will need to add the extension to the @import.
+Otherwise the extension can be left off.

 **Approved preprocessors:**

  - [`ember-cli-sass`](https://github.com/aexmachina/ember-cli-sass)